What Are Smishing Scams? Definition and Examples

 • Grammatical errors: Spelling mistakes aren't normal for organizations or businesses.
 You should be suspicious of errors in grammar from texts claiming to be from well-known brands.

 • Suspicious phone numbers: If you don't recognize the phone number, then there's a chance it's a scammer.
-This is especially true if the text is from a business, and it's not the same phone number that you have previously contacted.
+This is especially true if the text is from a business and it's not the same phone number you previously contacted.

 • Asks you to share personal information with them: Usually, attackers won't start the smishing scam by directly asking for your credit card number, but the conversation will eventually ask you to divulge private information.